oscarlai1998/tp/docs/team/fupernova.md

 ___
 ### Contributions to team-based tasks

-- Edit non-feature specific portions of the UG and DG such as the introduction and the content pages for both
-- Review my teammates' code, in particular look out for the reasons for failed gradle builds
-- Bug hunting through writing unit tests for `Parser` and `Command`
-- Tag issues found and assign issues to myself and teammates
+I edited non-feature specific portions of the UG and DG such as the introduction and the content pages for both.
+I also reviewed my teammates' code, in particular look out for the reasons for failed gradle builds.
+I also hunted for bugs by writing unit tests for `Parser` and `Command`.
+I also tagged issues found and assign issues to myself and teammates.

 ___
 ### Reviews and PRs